 Disaster Recovery in The City of San Marcos

-The City of San Marcos has been awarded $33,794,000 through the U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant - Disaster Recovery Program (CDBG-DR) following significant flooding in May and October 2015.
-This website is all about the actions the City is taking using the funding from HUD.
+The City of San Marcos received an award of $33.7 million through the U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant - Disaster Recovery Program (CDBG-DR) to assist with recovery efforts following significant flooding described above.

 HUD regulations required that the City of San Marcos to develop an Action Plan to outlne how the CDBG-DR funds would be utilized.
 For a detailed summary of the Action Plan including the public participation elements and related City Council review of the Plan click here.